ddimatos/git-release-workflow/develop-release-deploy.md

 $ git push -u origin release-v2.0.0
 ```

-3. After creating release-v2.0.0, developers should only be bugfixing this branch, no new features should be allowed after this point.
+3. After creating release-v2.0.0, developers should only be bug fixing this branch, no new features should be allowed after this point.
-Remember, the release branch is only a temprorary branch and its purpose is to take a snapshot of the `dev` branch such that
+Remember, the release branch is only a temporary branch and its purpose is to take a snapshot of the `dev` branch such that
 fetures not releasing can continue to be push into `dev`.

 4. When the release bugfix window has closed.
 Navigate to the project [ibm_zos_core](https://github.com/ansible-collections/ibm_zos_core)